Spdware/University-Notes/University/archive/BIS 2/01-WFM.md

 - Routine maintenance: sort of knows that there is something that needs to be changed/looked up periodically.
 It prevents issues but requires a mentality of preventing a problem instead of reacting to a problem.
 It can be scheduled.
 - Emergency maintenance: maintenance done when there is a problem that needs to be resolved.
 Asynchronous, very urgent.
 You don't know what you are going to find and can think ahead of time for a solution.
 Usually you go two times: the first to know what is wrong and then the second time to fix the problem(after some time as you need to prepare a plan to solve the issues).
 Companies also make money on the routine maintenance planning the failing of components and sell/send products to do maintenance ahead of time.
 Usually emergency maintenance is not profitable.
 Can avoid emergency maintenance by outsourcing the maintenance.
-You can balance the rateo of routine and emergency maintenance.
+You can balance the ratio of routine and emergency maintenance.
 There is competition for routine maintenance as it can be done by different companies and it is profitable, thing that emergency is not.
 Outsourcing maintenance can be risky:
 - Non-effective maintenance has a negative impact on the company’s brand equity.
 - Legal issues/liability for inefficient emergency management.